Skip to main content

 • Externships are available on Handshake.

-There is no guarantee on placement but we will do our best to match each student who applies based on interest and past experiences.
-Applying for multiple externships will improve your chances of being selected for an externship.
+There is no guarantee on placement, but we will do our best to match each student who applies based on interest and past experiences.
+Applying for multiple ECCs (up to four) will improve your chances of being selected for an externship.

 Keep it simple!
-The Externship cover letter shouldn't take you long:
+The ECC cover letter shouldn't take you long:

-- Tell us which externship(s) you are interested in and why
+- Tell us which ECC you are interested in and why

-- Indicate you priority for each externship you apply to
+- Indicate your priority/rank for each ECC you apply to

 - You can upload the same document for each application